Acquisition SaaS

 SEO or social media: where to invest your content time

 SEO puts your content where people are actively searching for a solution.
 Social media pushes your content toward an audience that wasn't searching for anything.
 SEO captures strong intent with a long content lifespan, but takes time to build momentum.
 Social gives you immediate reach and relationship, but each post has a short lifespan.
+The two are measured on very different time horizons, which is why comparing them term for term is often misleading.

 SEO